MageMCU/Numerics/README.md

 ## Issues

-No issues..., other than **class Matric** is presently in development...
+No issues..., other than **class Matrix** is presently in development...

 ## In Development